-About the treatment
+About your treatment

 It is one of the most effective medicinal products against delusions and hallucinations in connection with schizophrenia.